Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 Gluten-free cottage cheese chocolate chip cookies on a white cutting board with one cookie broken in half.

-Cottage Cheese Chocolate Chip Cookies Soft and Chewy
+Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

-Gluten-Free diet-friendly recipe
+Gluten-Free

 5 from 4 votes